 Feature embedding scheme aims to optimize the feature distance according to the label of sample pair.
-If the pair belong to the same identity, ~\textit{i.e.,} positive pair, the objective is to minimize the distance or to maximize the similarity; otherwise, ~\textit{i.e.,} negative pair, to maximize the distance or to minimize the similarity.
-Like the conventional metric learning approaches~\cite{Xing2002DistanceML,Schultz2003LearningAD,Weinberger2005DistanceML}, the feature embedding scheme for face representation acquires the same goal.
-Contrastive loss~\cite{yi2014learning,sun2014deep,Sun2015DeeplyLF,Sun2015DeepID3FR} direct optimizes the pair-wise distance with a margin that to encourage positive pairs to be close together and negative pairs to be far apart.
+If the pair belong to the same identity, \textit{i.e.,} positive pair, the objective is to minimize the distance or to maximize the similarity; otherwise, \textit{i.e.,} negative pair, to maximize the distance or to minimize the similarity.
+For instance, contrastive loss~\cite{yi2014learning,sun2014deep,Sun2015DeeplyLF,Sun2015DeepID3FR} direct optimizes the pair-wise distance with a margin that to encourage positive pairs to be close together and negative pairs to be far apart.
 The loss function to be minimized is written as

-where $y_{i}=y_{j}$ denotes $x_{i}$ and $x_{j}$ are positive pair, $y_{i}\not=y_{j}$ denotes negative pair, $f(\cdot)$ is the feature embedding function, and $ m_{d}$ is the non-negative distance margin.
-Therefore, the contrastive loss drives the supervision on all the positive pairs and those negative pairs whose distance is smaller than the margin.
-The margin can be set by a fixed value, or updates according to the distance distribution along the training process.
+where $y_{i}=y_{j}$ denotes $x_{i}$ and $x_{j}$ are positive pair, $y_{i}\not=y_{j}$ denotes negative pair, $f(\cdot)$ is the embedding function, and $m_\text{d}$ is the non-negative distance margin.
+The contrastive loss drives the supervision on all the positive pairs and those negative pairs whose distance is smaller than the margin.

-FaceNet~\cite{Schroff2015FaceNetAU} first employed the triplet loss~\cite{Schultz2003LearningAD,Weinberger2005DistanceML} to deep face representation learning.
+FaceNet~\cite{Schroff2015FaceNetAU} first applies the triplet loss~\cite{Schultz2003LearningAD,Weinberger2005DistanceML} to deep face representation learning.
 Different from contrastive loss, the triplet loss encourages the positive pairs to have smaller distance than the negative pairs with respect to a margin,

-where $m_{d}$ is the distance margin, $x_{i}^{a}$ denotes the anchor sample, $x_{i}^{p}$ and $x_{i}^{n}$ refer to the positive sample and negative sample, respectively.

-The contrastive loss and triplet loss take into account only one negative example each time, while negative pairs are abundant in training data and deserve thorough involvement in training supervision.
-So, N-pair loss~\cite{sohn2016improved} generalized the triplet loss to the form with multiple negative pairs, and gained further improvement on face verification and identification.
+where $m_\text{d}$ is the distance margin, $x_{i}^{a}$ denotes the anchor sample, $x_{i}^{p}$ and $x_{i}^{n}$ refer to the positive sample and negative sample, respectively.
+The contrastive loss and triplet loss take into account only one negative sample each time, while negative pairs are abundant in training data and deserve thorough involvement in training supervision.
+Therefore, N-pair loss~\cite{sohn2016improved} generalizes the triplet loss to the form with multiple negative pairs, and gained further improvement on face recognition.